stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 When a protagonist Transforms, they gain access to their Energy Resource Counter.
 Each protagonist’s Energy Counter has 5 slots, each of which are worth 5 Energy.
 A protagonist’s Energy Counter is used to fuel their Magic.

 A protagonist clears all the slots of their Energy Counter when their Transformation ends.
-They can also clear 5 Energy slots by taking 1d10 Corruption.
+They can also clear 5 Energy slots by filling 1 Corruption slot.

 ## **Upgrading Scale**

-When a protagonist takes an Action while Transformed, they can spend 1d10 Energy to upgrade that Action’s Scale to 3\.
+When a protagonist takes an Action while Transformed, they can spend 1 Energy slot to upgrade that Action’s Scale to 3\.
 To do so, the protagonist must describe how they use one of their Magical Affinities to meaningfully aid in that Action.

 Physical Resist Tests that a protagonist makes while Transformed are made at Scale 3 due to their Regalia.